 First and Foremost

-If your home is infested with German cockroaches it is critical that you have an appropriate treatment carried out by a cockroach control expert before you start packing.
+When your home is infested with German cockroaches it is critical that you have an adequate treatment carried out by a cockroach control expert before you start packing.

 Because German cockroaches can infest any household item.
 Inadequate treatment will only result in you taking live cockroaches into your new home with your belongings.